Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems

-\item \emph{The retrieval algorithm}.
-The success probability to retrieve the strand $\bfx_i$ also depends on the \emph{retrieval algorithm}, which aims to decode a sequence using several noisy copies~\cite{BP21}.
-Typically, this probability depends on the number of its noisy copies, the channel error rates, and the use of an inner code in the strand. \end{enumerate} The main goal of this paper is to study the required sample size $M$ that guarantees successful decoding of the information.
-According to our model, this sample size depends on the channel, the error-correcting code, and the channel probability distribution $\bfp$.
-We study two main problems in the following two sections.
-Section~\ref{sec:sequencing coverage} covers the case where the goal is to retrieve the information vector $\cU$, while in Section~\ref{sec:random} the goal is to retrieve a single information strand in $\cU$, i.e., some $\bfu_i$, for $i\in[k]$.
-For these problems, we calculate the expected required sample size for noiseless/noisy channels and study how it can be minimized using coding schemes. \begin{remark} The analysis presented in this work relies on the assumption that the reads are received sequentially from the DNA storage channel.
-This is indeed the case when using Nanopore sequencing~\cite{WZ21}.
-Moreover, we note that even in the case where the reads are obtained altogether, our results are relevant as we show that the required number of reads in the sequential case is with high probability below our bound. \end{remark}
+\end{enumerate} The main goal of this paper is to study the required sample size $M$ that guarantees successful decoding of the information.
+According to our model, this sample size depends on the channel, the error-correcting code, and the channel probability distribution $\bfp$. \begin{remark} The analysis presented in this work assumes that the reads in the multiset $\cY_M$ are received sequentially from the DNA storage channel as illustrated in step 5a of \autoref{fig:system_description}.
+However, our results are also relevant for the case in which all the reads are obtained together.
+More specifically, the random variable that governs the sample size $M$ for which decoding is possible in the sequential case can be used to describe the non-sequential case as well.
+That is, the probability distribution of the latter corresponds to the decoding success probability given $M$ strands in the non-sequential case. \end{remark}

+In this paper, we explore two different scenarios concerning our problem.
+In the first scenario, discussed in both Section~\ref{sec:noiseless} and Section~\ref{sec:sequencing coverage:erroneous}, we focus on the objective of recovering all the stored information.
+This involves retrieving the entire vector $\bfU$.
+On the other hand, in Section~\ref{sec:random}, we shift our attention to a different scenario where our goal is to retrieve a specific part of the information, i.e., a specific subset of symbols from the vector $\bfU$.
+For these scenarios, we calculate the expected required sample size for noiseless/noisy channels and study how it can be minimized using coding schemes.